top of page

 The presence I bring to therapy

 My presence is multi-faceted and engaging.
 I am warm, non-judgmental, and nurturing.
 I can be humorous, inquisitive, and embody an approach of friendly curiosity.
-I am passionately creative in therapy, dedicated to finding just the right tools to help guide you your process.
+I am passionately creative in therapy, dedicated to finding just the right tools to help guide you in your process.
 My work is grounded in deep listening, facilitating our work together to guide your inner wisdom.

 My approach to therapy